La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 klama
 : x1 comes to x2 …

-These x1, x2 etc. are quite simple.
-They are called places of arguments and more precisely represent the order in which we add nouns or pronouns.
+These x1, x2, and so on are called _places of arguments_, and they represent the order in which we place nouns or pronouns in the sentence.
 For example:

 > **mi prami do**
 > _I love you._

-This also means that
+This sentence also implies that

-- x1 denotes _the one who loves_ and
+- x1 denotes _the one who loves_, and
 - x2 denotes _the one who is loved by_.

 The advantage of such style of definitions is that all participants of a relation are in one definition.